Historical Context

 3–7 yearswas 15–30 years

-• The productivity paradox resolves — organizational complements to AI develop (new business models, new processes, new educational pathways, new regulatory frameworks)
+• The Productivity J-Curve (Brynjolfsson, Rock & Syverson, 2021) resolves — trillions in intangible investment become visible as organizational complements to AI develop (new business models, new processes, new educational pathways, new regulatory frameworks)

 • Aggregate productivity growth becomes visible and accelerates — potentially arriving by the early 2030s rather than the 2050s a historical baseline would predict